tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 linkTitle: "Payment Form"
 date: 2021-03-29T12:15:27-05:00
 description: >
-  With this HTML form, you can send the transaction request to our payment gateway along with the purchase information.
-Send the request using the HTTP POST method.
+  In this section, you'll learn how to send transaction data to the PayU payment gateway.
+This document provides the information needed to create an HTML form with the required transaction details and submit it to our system using the HTTP POST method.

 weight: 10
 tags: ["subtopic"]